jmaxsfu/popjournal-old/pages/01.issue01/04.Saklofske/default.md

 ---
+title: 'MMOmuseums'
-title: 'MMOmuseums: A Proposal for the Creation of Experiential Memory Archives'
+subtitle: 'A Proposal for the Creation of Experiential Memory Archives'
 author:
 - name: 'Jon Saklofske'
   affil: 'Acadia University'